Ujjawal-Kantt/Expense-Tracker/README.md

-hhhhhhhhhhhIt's a simple website just to manage all the expenses.
+hhhhhhhhhhIt's a simple website just to manage all the expenses.
 It's one of my first project while studying webDev.